 A 1982 graduate of Yale University, MaryJane earned a law degree from New York University School of Law in 1985.
 She worked for four years as an Assistant District Attorney in the Appeal Bureau of the Manhattan District Attorney’s office.
 MaryJane also taught history and geography at Marymount College in Tarrytown before earning a Ph.D. in History from the City University of New York in 2007.

 MaryJane grew up in Scranton, PA.
-She and husband David Agosto have two children, Isaac who is attending his first year of college, and Miranda, who attends Hastings-on-Hudson public schools.
+She and husband David Agosto have two children, Isaac who is attending his second year of college, and Miranda, who attends Hastings-on-Hudson public schools.